Congratulations to this year’s CBPPA (formerly Anchor Graphics)

 and Jonathan Mc Faddon, July 19 through August 6, 2015

 Each artist will present a FREE to the public lecture on the last thursday of their residency

 The Lecture/presentation is informal, refreshments will be served.
 Please conact us for further information.

 Our residency program was funded in part by contributions from individuals,

 the Illinois Arts Council - A State Agency and Columbia College Chicago.

 If you would like to help support Anchor Graphics, please contact us at 312-369-6864

 or donate online.

-The Artist-in-Residence program at Anchor was initiated as a service to emerging and established artists who have demonstrated a strong interest in printmaking, but may not have access to professional presses and equipment.
-The application process is open to all experienced printmakers, whether locally-, nationally-, or internationally-based.
+The Artist-in-Residence Program at Anchor serves emerging, mid-career, and established artists who are proficient in print-media, need access to professional presses and equipment, and require an uninterrupted stretch of time to develop a print-based project.
+The application process is open to all experienced printmakers, whether locally, nationally, or internationally based.

 Additional materials not requested will not be reviewed as part of the application.